-What do you notice about all of these horizontal lines?
-If you answered that they are all y = something, then you’re right.
+Notice anything about all of these horizontal lines?
+If you answered that they're all y = something, then you're right.

 Horizontal lines are all in y = A form, where A is any real number.

-This is because you are graphing all points where y equals some number.
-Let's look at y = 3 a little more closely.
+This is because we're graphing all points where y equals some number.

 Now take a look at these lines:

-Have you noticed that these lines were all vertical – and in the form x = something?
+These dudes are all vertical, and they're in the form x = something.
 Not surprisingly, this is because all points that lie on a vertical line have the same x-coordinate.